Public Hearing — Monday, April 27, 2026 · 4:00 PM

 • Ask #2: Preserve the Mill Creek Overlay District and its protections.
 Do not weaken it through the Comprehensive Plan update.

-• Reference the site: "Full documentation is available at safe174th.com"
+• Reference the sites: "Full documentation is available at safe174th.com and 179gridlock.com."

 Ready to Reach Out?